ks379294/cse15l-lab-reports/lab5.md

 Another screenshot/terminal output showing what information the student got from trying that

 Student:
 Thanks!
 I took out the remove method and it works now.
 I used an index instead.
-There's a picture of my changes and my test cases passing
+There's a picture of my changes and my test case passing
 ![student_post_2.png](student_post_2.png)

 A clear description of what the bug is: